microsoft/bond/README.md

 [Haskell Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 (1.5.1+) and Boost (1.61+).

 Additionally, Bond requires RapidJSON and optionally requires gRPC.
 The Bond repository primarily uses Git submodules for these two dependencies.
-It should be closed with the `--recursive` flag:
+It should be cloned with the `--recursive` flag:

 ```bash
 git clone --recursive https://github.com/microsoft/bond.git